Carrying on a tradition of educational excellence that dates back over 100 years, Biola University now encompasses the following schools:

 In the ensuing years, Biola College broadened its curricula in the arts, sciences, professions and seminary offerings while maintaining its strong foundation in biblical studies.
 Dr. J. Richard Chase became Biola’s sixth president in 1970, and continued to expand the program base, acquiring the Rosemead Graduate School of Professional Psychology in 1977.
 The undergraduate programs in psychology were merged with Rosemead’s graduate programs in the fall of 1981, forming the present Rosemead School of Psychology.

 Biola College became Biola University on July 1, 1981, composed of the School of Arts and Sciences, Rosemead School of Psychology and Talbot Theological Seminary, later to become Talbot School of Theology.
 A year later, in 1982, Dr. Clyde Cook became the seventh president.
 The School of Intercultural Studies, with its outstanding program in world missions, was established in 1983 and renamed the Cook School of Intercultural Studies in 2009.
 The School of Business was added in 1993 and renamed the Crowell School of Business in 2007.
 The School of Education was added in 2007.
 On May 11, 2007, the Board of Trustees selected the university’s eighth president, Dr. Barry H. Corey, to lead Biola into its second century.
+In 2016, Biola established a new school — the School of Science, Technology and Health.
+The School of Cinema and Media Arts was designated Biola’s ninth school in 2018.

 Ranked by the Carnegie Commission on Higher Education as a Doctoral/Research-Intensive Institution, Biola University offers more than 150 academic programs at the bachelor’s, master’s and doctoral degree levels.
 With an outstanding faculty, the university has distinguished itself in scholarship and academic excellence.